Maatr: Plot

-Vidya Chauhan (Raveena Tandon) is a school teacher living in Delhi with her husband Ravi (Rushad Rana) and teenaged daughter Tia (Alisha Khan).
+Vidya Chauhan is a schoolteacher living in Delhi with her husband, Ravi and her teenage daughter.
+Tia.
 One night she is returning home from a school event that is an annual function with her daughter when she decides to take a deserted route to avoid a huge traffic jam.
-During the traffic jam, Vidya calls her friend Ritu and starts telling her about the school function; while talking on phone they met with an accident.
-Vidya and her daughter are kidnapped by the Chief Minister's son Apurva Malik (Madhur Mittal) and his friends who take the women to a farmhouse and gang rape them before dumping their bodies on the roadside.
-Tia dies as a result of the assault but Vidya survives.
+During the traffic jam, Vidya calls her friend Ritu and starts telling her about the school function; while talking on the phone they meet with an accident caused by the Chief Minister's son and his friends while intending to kidnap a girl they saw at the annual function.
+Vidya and her daughter are kidnapped by the Chief Minister's son Apurva Malik and his friends even after they realize they had followed the wrong car, who take the women to a farmhouse and gang rape them before dumping their bodies on the roadside.
+Tia dies as a result of the sexual assault but Vidya survives.
 She names the CM's son and his friends as the attackers.
 However, those men use their influence to get away.

-Vidya moves in with her friend Ritu (Divya Jagdale) after her husband leaves her.
+Vidya moves in with her friend Ritu after her husband leaves her.
 She decides to hunt down and punish her daughter's killers.
 First up is Sikander Beniwal.
-She loosens the screws on tyres of his bike causing a severe accident that kills him.
+She loosens the screws on the tyres of his bike causing a severe accident that kills him.
 She notes down the numbers and names of his friends from his phone.
 She finds out that one of the men, Inder Jhangra has been abusing Meenal, one of her students and Tia's friend.
 She helps Meenal poison Inder when he tries to abuse her in a hotel room.
 The inspector on the case Akhil Sachdeva is starting to get suspicious of Vidya but has no proof.
 Apurva Malik and his friends have also become suspicious.
-They beat up Ravi in order to pressure Vidya to back off.
+They beat up Ravi to pressure Vidya to back off.